-Learn more, direct from a primary care provider, about the experience of leveraging eConsults to improve access to care for patients facing severe access challenges.
+Learn more, direct from a primary care provider, about the telehealth benefits experienced through leveraging eConsults to improve access to care for patients facing severe access challenges.

 As primary care providers (PCPs), we’re increasingly trying to manage total patient care for more patients and facing worsening challenges in ensuring our patients can access the care they need.

-From my experience, there are three main benefits that eConsults contribute to delivering timely access to high-quality care:
+From my experience, there are three main telehealth benefits provided by eConsults that contribute to delivering timely access to high-quality care:

 - At community health center practices, a routine referral can take 1 to 2 months before patients are able to be seen face-to-face by a specialist.
 For our patients, barriers to specialty care access are multi-faceted including limited regional specialist availability, patient transportation to and from visits, as well as a multitude of cost factors such as missed work, childcare, and out-of-pocket expenses.
 The use of eConsults provides a method of collaborating with specialists via an online portal to quickly provide access to specialty care for many patients—some of whom may otherwise go without.